pitr-ch/pitr-ch.github.com/presentations/2015-fosdem/slides.md

 -   to define the intended behavior, easier to fix the problems when the intended behavior is defined, is constant, class, method definition atomic
--   provide, or make it possible to implement
-    -   final field incompatible with CRuby
-    -   as in Java not C++, explain

 *TODO!!!*